kazsk1/timeto/README.md

 ## Examples

-1. UTC (RFC3339) -> Ttarget time on a timezone abbreviation such as "JST"
+1. UTC (RFC3339) -->> Target time on a timezone abbreviation such as "JST"
 ```
 timetoUTC 2023-04-22T09:49:59Z JST